 4. FOUNDATIONS OF MEDIEVAL TOWER, 5.
 WESTERN BUILDING (ARCHIVE?), 6.
 DEFENSIVE WALL, 7.
 WELL

-n the second half of 16th century, under the supervision of Mikołaj Cikowski, the southern and northern residential wings with a tower were erected, thanks to which the main part of the castle received a plan of the letter C opened from the west.
-These wings were demolished in the nineteenth and early twentieth centuries by order of the Austrian authorities, leaving only the oldest Grand House, where the Renaissance character was erased by removal of decorative stonemasonry of doors and windows.
-During the First World War, the old moat was levelled and the bridge was replaced by an embankment with a road leading along its ridge.
-The south wing of the castle was reconstructed in 2010-13, but the concept of this reconstruction is far away from the original, stirring up strong feelings with its controversial form.
+n the second half of the 16th century a southern and northern residential wings with a tower were erected, thanks to which the main part of the castle received a plan of the letter C opened from the west.
+These wings were demolished in the 19th and early 20th centuries by order of the Austrian authorities.
+Only the oldest grand house left, where the Renaissance character was erased by removal of decorative stonemasonry of doors and windows.
+The southern wing of the castle was reconstructed in 2010-13, but the concept of this reconstruction is far away from the original, stirring up strong feelings with its controversial form.

-A GRAND HOUSE IN 1936 AND WITH CONTROVERSIAL SOUTH WING ADDED IN YEARS 2010-13
+THE GRAND HOUSE IN 1936 AND TODAY (WITH CONTROVERSIAL SOUTHERN WING ADDED IN YEARS 2010-13)

-he contemporary appearance of the castle is a result of wide-ranging reconstruction works carried out here at the turn of the first and second decade of the 21st century.
-These works gave it partly a look referring to the Renaissance form from the mid-16th century and partly being a creation of imagination of architects taking part in its revitalization.
-From the times of the last Jagiellons, the Grand House has been preserved, where the door portals and window stonemasonry have been reconstructed, as well as brick floors and wooden ceilings, and along the western façade, wooden stairs with a balcony have also been built.
-On the foundations of the Gothic Piast Tower, discovered in the northeastern part of the courtyard, a terrace was erected to view the San River valley and the northern part of the town.
-The surroundings of the castle have also been cleaned up, greenery and new walking paths have been laid in its vicinity.
+he contemporary form of the castle is a result of wide-ranging reconstruction works carried out at the turn of the first and second decade of the 21st century.
+These works gave it partly a look referring to the Renaissance form from the mid-16th century and partly being a creation of architects' imagination.
+From the times of the last Jagiellons, the grand house has been preserved, in which the door portals and window stonemasonry have been reconstructed, as well as brick floors and wooden ceilings.
+In its western façade wooden stairs with a balcony have been built.
+On the foundations of the Gothic Piast tower, discovered in the northeastern part of the courtyard, a terrace was erected to view the San River valley and the northern part of the town.

-ince many years, the interiors of the former royal residence houses the Historical Museum, where apart from archaeological artifacts, militaria collections, sculpture and painting galleries, a valuable exhibition of Orthodox church art and the unique, largest collection of works by one of the most outstanding contemporary artists in the world, Zdzisław Beksiński, deserve special attention.
+nteriors of the castle houses the Historical Museum, in which apart from archaeological artifacts, militaria collections, sculpture and painting galleries, a valuable exhibition of Orthodox church art and the unique, largest collection of works by one of the most outstanding contemporary artists in the world, Zdzisław Beksiński, deserve special attention.
 In the cellars there is an

-Armoury - exhibition presenting the development of armament starting from elements of the fighting kit of the Old Russian warriors discovered on the castle hill, fragments of armour of medieval knights and the seventeenth-century Polish hussars ride, as well as exhibits of cold steel and firearms.
+Armoury - exhibition presenting the development of armament starting from fragments of the Old Russian warriors' fighting kit discovered on the castle hill, armour of medieval knights and the seventeenth-century Polish hussars ride, as well as exhibits of cold steel and firearms.
 Among the shooting weapons, it is worth to focus on the iron

-the badge of the 2nd Podhale Rifle Regiment in the shape of ...swastika.
+the badge of the 2nd Polish Podhale Rifle Regiment which is ...a swastika.
 The exhibition is complemented by a combat and observation shelter, which during the war was one of the points of the German line of fortifications on the then border with the Soviet Union.

 he exhibition of armaments is adjacent to an intimate